 Climate change also represents a challenge for the management and distribution of scarce urban water resources, in which private sector capital may well have a role to play.

 Disruptive technology on a micro level is leading to energy cost savings for households when rooftop solar panels are integrated with advanced battery technology and connected to the electricity grid.
-Individual households have achieved cost savings in excess of 80% of their annual electricity bills through exploiting this technology.
+Individual households have achieved cost savings in excess of 80 per cent of their annual electricity bills by exploiting this technology.

 Technological disruption is initiating a fourth industrial revolution as devices become automated and connected.

-However this will depend upon massive infrastructure capex to support the power and data transmission that will be required for the safe and reliable use of road space.
+However, this will depend upon massive infrastructure investment to support the power and data transmission that will be required for the safe and reliable use of road space.

-This trend is leading to greater health spending; in the UK some 40% of the state-financed National Health Service is spent on the over-65s, a proportion that will continue to rise.
+The ageing demographic in most developed countries is leading to greater health spending.
+Take for example the UK, where some 40 per cent of the state-financed National Health Service is spent on the over-65s, a proportion that will continue to rise.
 Longer-term aged care facilities will also continue to see increasing demand.

-These trends will lead to ongoing infrastructure capex as new facilities are established by both public and private sector providers.
+These trends will lead to ongoing infrastructure capital expenditure as new facilities are established by both public and private sector providers.

-While some of these opportunities, such as airports, will be quite familiar, others will be new, including disruptive technologies or those found in emerging economies.
-Sovereign and governance risks in these economies will require careful management and the selection of local partners.
+While some of these opportunities, such as airports, will be quite familiar, others will be new, such as disruptive technologies.

 Important note: While every care has been taken in the preparation of this document, AMP Capital Investors Limited (ABN 59 001 777 591, AFSL 232497) and AMP Capital Funds Management Limited (ABN 15 159 557 721, AFSL 426455) make no representations or warranties as to the accuracy or completeness of any statement in it including, without limitation, any forecasts.
 Past performance is not a reliable indicator of future performance.
 This document has been prepared for the purpose of providing general information, without taking account of any particular investor’s objectives, financial situation or needs.
 An investor should, before making any investment decisions, consider the appropriateness of the information in this document, and seek professional advice, having regard to the investor’s objectives, financial situation and needs.
 This document is solely for the use of the party to whom it is provided. © Copyright 2018 AMP Capital Investors Limited.
 All rights reserved.